 What is Plantar Fasciitis?

-In this video, Lorne colon, M.D., Loren Colon, M.D., discusses treatments available at American Foot & Leg Specialists for plantar fasciitis.
-The physicians at American Foot believe that conservative methods are best including stretching the ligament, icing the inflamed area, using oral or topical anti=inflamatories, steroid injections, night splints, arch supports, physical therapy, and MLS laser therapy.
+In this video, Loren Colon, M.D., discusses treatments available at American Foot & Leg Specialists for plantar fasciitis.
+The physicians at American Foot believe that conservative methods are best including stretching the ligament, icing the inflamed area, using oral or topical anti-inflammatories, steroid injections, night splints, arch supports, physical therapy, and MLS laser therapy.
 They have achieved great success using PRP (platelet rich plasma) therapy.
 Platelet Rich Plasma (PRP) Injection Treatment for Plantar Fasciitis.
 It uses parts of your own blood to help your body heal itself.
 PRP can help your foot feel better and work better.

 Symptoms and Treatment

 Individuals who run long distances, people who are overweight, and men over the age of 40 are more likely to experience plantar fasciitis.
-Other foot conditions such as flat feet, high arches, and tight achilles tendons also bring on plantar fasciitis.
+Other foot conditions such as flat feet, high arches, and tight achilles tendons also bring on this painful condition.
 The pain originates from the heel and develops gradually over time.
 Plantar fasciitis pain is typically worse when getting out of bed in the morning or the first few steps after sitting for a long period of time.
 Although, there is no single cure for the condition, the physicians and American Foot & Leg Specialists normally recommend a variety of treatments such as rest, ice and physical therapy regimens.
 In some cases they make custom orthotics for support when wearing shoes.

 At American Foot & Leg Specialists we do not take your discomfort lightly.
 If you are suffering from plantar fasciitis we want you to feel better.
 Make an appointment today to allow us to expertly diagnose your pain and schedule a treatment regimen.
 If you live south of Atlanta, Georgia, there is an office convenient to you.
 Patients from all over, including Griffin, Union City, Newnan, Forest Park, and Ellenwood give American Foot and Leg Specialists a “thumbs up.”